elkhorn-heavy/walkthroughs/overthewire/natas/level_07.md

 > Input secret

-There's an input box to putting in the secret and a `View sourcecode` link that certainly seems like a hint.
+There's an input box for entering some kind of secret, and a `View sourcecode` link that seems like a hint.

 ## Approach Strategy